tarun91vas/design-patterns/README.md

 - `decorator`: Implementation of beverage class using `decorator pattern`.
 Wrapping up beverage type during run time.
 - `factory`: Implement a pizza store.
 A pizza factory which prepares variety of pizza.
 - `singleton`: An implmentation of singleton class to create unique instance.
+- `command`: On/Off remote control implementation using command pattern.

 #### Reference